 These words were screaming at me inside the head.
-For a moment it seemed a reasonable option given that I had been canvassing the whole town square, walking to and chatting to all the local banks, Wilko, Asds, Tesco, including Carphone warehouse.
+For a moment it seemed a reasonable option given that I had been canvassing the whole town square, walking to and chatting to all the local banks, Wilko, Asda, Tesco, including Carphone warehouse.
 I was even reminded by one of the banks that they had seen me before and were not going to change their minds.
 Others out of politeness took details and promised to get back to me – till date I await.
 It had been about two hours and I was feeling tired, drained, discouraged.

 In the heat of an emotional time, I made a phone call to or received one from one of my daughters.

 “I’m giving this all up” I announced.
 She wanted clarification on what exactly I was giving up.
 I explained that the board game project had taken its toll and I had no more energy to give to push it anymore.

 “How can you give it up?”
 Was the not very understanding reply.
 “You are the brand”